Bram-Gr/Virtual_ATM/README.md

 <ul>
   <li>Full ATM functionality</li>
-  <li>Users can interact with the program the a command line interface</li>
+  <li>Users can interact with the program through a command line interface</li>
 </ul>